 - Sift the dry ingredients together.

-- Combine the wet and dry ingredients together.
-Add the chocolate chips, sprinkles, and crushed Oreos.
+- Combine the wet and dry ingredients.
+Then add the chocolate chips, sprinkles, and Oreos.

 - Chill the cookie dough.
-This step is super important!
+This is an imperative step.
 Chill the cookie dough for at least 2 hours– if you do not chill this cookie dough, the cookies will spread, flatten out, and look/taste greasy.
-For even more information, I wrote a post all about how to prevent cookies from spreading.
+If you’re interested, I wrote an entire post about this: how to prevent cookies from spreading.

 - Roll the cookie dough into balls.
-Use about 2 Tablespoons of cookie dough per cookie– this promises large and thick cookies.
-Shape your cookie dough balls to be “taller” than they are wide.
+Use about 2 Tablespoons of cookie dough per cookie.
+Shape your cookie dough balls to be taller than they are wide, which helps guarantee a thicker cookie.

 - Bake.
-These cookies take about 10-12 minutes to bake.
-The centers will still appear very soft, but the cookies will set as they cool.
+When they’re done, the centers will still appear very soft.
+No fret!
+The cookies will continue to set as they cool.
 You can also press a few more chocolate chips into the tops of the cookies at this point– this is just for looks.

 The ultimate sugar rush!
 Soft-baked and ultra chewy chocolate chip cookies flavored with cake batter and studded with Oreo cookies.